CentaurusInfra/arktos/docs/design-proposals/network/vnic_hotplug.md

 ## Feature brief
 vnic hotplug is the ability to allow admin of VM workload able to insert (plug in) or remove (plug out) vnics, while VM is alive.
 It does not cover adding ip alias to existing vnics, which is vnic update feature, and out of scope of vnic hotplug.

+If the pod is intended to hotplug nic, its has to explicitly assign name to each nic in the initial pod spec.
+Otherwise, the pod won't be able to patched to request nic hotplugs.

 In Alkaid, hotplug is only applicable to VM workloads.
+Hotplug should not apply to the primary nic (_note: to de decided_)

 Admin expresses the intention of hotplug by adding/removing pod.spec.vnics elements.